BESS

 Renewable energy sources like solar and wind are intermittent – their generation depends on weather and time of day.
 This creates volatility in energy supply.
 A BESS compensates for this volatility, helping to ensure a stable and reliable power supply.

-In industrial applications, BESS are also used for load management and peak shaving – shifting consumption and reducing electricity costs.
+In industrial applications, BESS are also used by load management systems for peak shaving – shifting consumption and reducing electricity costs.

 What are the advantages of BESS?